Mike Hamlin, December 22nd, 2015

 MH: Across the nation.
 As Bill Wilderman, but you see there's a lot of things that came together.
 There's the war experience, and if you study history, every time something cataclysmic happens, the outcomes are usually different.
-For example, World War Two ended colonialism in the form that it was, where you had these superpowers dominating colonies, going way back to World War One and Two, where they divided up the colonies between the British Empire, the Spanish, the – the Portuguese, the Italians, the French, et cetera.
+For example, World War II ended colonialism in the form that it was, where you had these superpowers dominating colonies, going way back to World War I and Two, where they divided up the colonies between the British Empire, the Spanish, the Portuguese, the Italians, the French, et cetera.
 They divided, you know, and Britain had most of Africa.
 Had control of China.
 French had Vietnam, who defeated them, actually, on the battlefield.
-But the fact of World War Two – One and Two – where they were fighting over issues of who was going to control those colonies, get the resources and the market – weakened those countries.
+But the fact of World War II – One and Two – where they were fighting over the issue of who was going to control those colonies, get the resources and the market – weakened those countries.
 And the thing about it is that the U.S. came out as number one, along with Russia.

-So all of a sudden, England and – which had been the dinosaur – the giant on the world stage – had to begin falling back.
-And then after World War Two, Mao was able to free China.
+So all of a sudden, England and – which had been the dinosaur, the giant on the world stage – had to begin falling back.
+And then after World War II, Mao was able to free China.
 The Soviet Union had been invaded a number of times by several countries, including the U.S., three times, they invaded the Soviet Union after 1917, but they didn't win.
-It's such a big country, it's complex, the temperature is - makes it difficult and the mountains make it difficult to fight there.
+It's such a big country, it's complex, the temperature is — it makes it difficult and the mountains make it difficult to fight there.
 So those – for a reason the Soviet Union by a lot of countries, after the revolution in Russia all failed.
-So, it – it gave rise, after World War One and World War Two – gave rise to the independence movement.
-And we used to quote the slogans, you know, like “the people want revolution.”
+So, it gave rise, after World War I and World War II, gave rise to the independence movement.
+And we used to quote the slogans, you know, like: The people want revolution.
 “Countries want independence, the people want revolution.”
 I forget what the other parts of it were.
 And that happened.

 Like I said, Vietnam defeated the French and drove them out.
 Mao led the Chinese in '49.
 Imagine a country that big being controlled by British – by British governors.
 And the rationalization for it was they were civilizing these – bringing them to God.
 You know, South Africa ultimately brought down in the aftermath of a breakup of colonialism.
 The Africans begin to fight.
 Are you running out of battery?